CareenNaitore/Udacity-class/python/MY-PYTHON-ROCK-PAPER-SCISSORS-PROJECT/README.md

 # MY-PYTHON-ROCK-PAPER-SCISSORS-GAME
-This is the repository i created for the second udacity python tutorial project.
+This repository was designed for the second assignment udacity python tutorial project.

 It contains one file called **_rps.py_**.
 Inside the file are the python lines of codes that made the game playable as directed by the udacity intro to programming course team .

-Anyone interested can use it as a guide to implement his or her own **rock paper scissors** game.
+it is a famous game for  **rock paper scissors**.

 **THANK YOU**